Noy-Meir/monday-access-service/README.md

 # monday-access-service

 A production-grade REST API for managing internal application access requests.
 Employees submit requests; approvers approve or deny them.
+An AI agent performs automated risk assessment on each request.
 All activity is captured with a full audit trail.

 ---